 Today there are two quick, low cost ways to get from raw data to business insights:

 Data lake with an ELT strategy — does not allow the same critical business analysis as the EDW.
 But a data lake lets you do more with BI, extracting insights from enterprise data that was not previously accessible.

-Automated data warehouse — new tools like Panoply let you pull data into a cloud data warehouse, prepare and optimize the data automatically, and conduct transformations on the fly to organize the data for analysis.
-With a smart data warehouse and an integrated BI tool, you can literally go from raw data to insights in minutes.
+Next-gen data warehouse — new tools like Panoply let you pull data into a cloud data warehouse and conduct transformations on the fly to organize the data for analysis.
+With easy ETL and storage built-in, you can literally go from raw data to analysis-ready data in minutes.